jasonlue/jasonlue.github.io/_posts/2019-08-19-clustered-hashing.md

 For example,
 11: `M(H(11),10) = M(11,10) = 11%10 = 1` and
 21: `M(H(21),10) = M(21,10) = 21%10 = 1`

+Basically the least significant decimal digit is the bucket of the key.

 Both end up in the same bucket so they are chained together.
 With a good hash fucntion H and a reasonable table_size, sometimes with a good mapping function M, the average length(L) of the chain-link is small.